joergschwarzwaelder/hhc2023/Objective-11/README.md

 **Hints provided by Dusty Giftwrap**
 **Game Boy Cartridge Detector provided by Dusty Giftwrap**

 The Game Cartrige 3 can be found at the above location at 23/31.
-As Rosty Quay is a maze, it is advised to zoom out in the browser to find the right way.
+As Rusty Quay is a maze, it is advised to zoom out in the browser to find the right way.
 ![Map of Rusty Quay](Rusty%20Quay.png)
 The game can be started anytime from the "Items" section in the game.